Service with a Smile: Plot summary

 Myra Schoonmaker is staying at Blandings Castle, her London season having been cut short by Connie.
 Connie is not happy that Myra wants to marry the impoverished East End curate Bill Bailey.
 Lord Emsworth is not happy with his sister, with his latest secretary Lavender Briggs and with the houseguest Duke of Dunstable.
 Adding to the unpleasantness, Lady Constance invites a party of Church Lads to camp out at the lake, young boys who enjoy taunting Emsworth.

 When Connie says she will be away for a day having her hair done in Shrewsbury, Myra contacts Bailey, arranging to meet in a registry office and get married.
 Bailey, with his friend Pongo Twistleton and Pongo's Uncle Fred, waits at the selected spot, but Myra does not appear.
 Uncle Fred is an old friend of Myra and her father, and he likes Bailey.
-Fred then meets Emsworth, who is in London to attend the Opening of Parliament), and invites himself to Blandings to help Emsworth, the unhappy earl.
+Fred then meets Emsworth, who is in London to attend the Opening of Parliament, and invites himself to Blandings to help Emsworth, the unhappy earl.
 He brings Bailey under the name of "Cuthbert Meriweather", an old friend returned from Brazil.

 At the castle, Bailey and Myra are reunited, after learning each was waiting at a different registry office.
 The Church Lads trick Emsworth into diving into the lake to rescue one of their number, which turns out to be a log.
-This leads the Duke of Dunstable to again question Emsworth's sanity, always manifest in Emsworth’s affection for his pig.
+This leads the Duke of Dunstable to again question Emsworth's sanity, always manifest in Emsworth’s affection for his pig, Empress of Blandings.
 Emsworth, at Fred's suggestion, takes his revenge on the Church Lads by cutting the ropes of their tent in the small hours.

 Dunstable plans to steal the pig and sell it to Lord Tilbury for £2000.
 Lavender Briggs proposes to do the work of stealing the pig for £500; Dunstable will not sign a contract, so she insists he make a clear verbal agreement.
 Briggs enlists the pig man Wellbeloved to help and she has a second assistant available.
 She goes to London to deposit the cheque.